oneloveipfs/ipfsVideoUploader/docs/Privacy.md

 The blockchains that the Service uses are public networks where anyone may view, store and process any data that has been broadcasted there.
 We have no control over anything that has been published on the blockchains.

 ## Links To Other Sites
 Our service may contain links to other sites that are not operated by us.
-If you click on a third party link, you will be directed to that third party’s site.
+If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.